rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/README.md

 - **Content:** Licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
   You can read the full license text [here](https://creativecommons.org/licenses/by/4.0/legalcode).

-Note: Please note that certain assets, such as logos or third-party media, may have separate copyright restrictions.
-Check the documentation or original sources for details.
+Note: Please note that separate copyright restrictions may apply to certain content, such as logos or media from third-party providers.
+A list of the material used with references to the licences can be found in the [Shot List](docs/shotlist.md).
+Check the documentation or the original sources for details.

 ## Contact